-The Transportation & Public Works Department has reviewed the proposal and offered the following transportation-related comments:
+The Transportation & Public Works Department has reviewed the proposal and offered the following transportation-related comment:

-- Regarding this project's impact to traffic congestion: this project is not anticipated to create a problem on its own as proposed.
-However, at some point in time, continued development along the Jefferson Road corridor will create untenable traffic level of service at some intersections along the Jefferson Road corridor in proximity to this site. - Ensure connectivity of the sidewalk network from within the project to access the existing sidewalks on Homewood Drive and Jefferson Road, as well as to consider coordination with ACC Transit and impacts of this project on the operation of their existing transit stop located at the north corner of this project in the shopping center near the corner of Homewood Drive and Jefferson Road.
+- Regarding this project's impact to traffic congestion: this project does not pose a problem.
+However, at some point in time, continued development along the Jefferson Rd corridor will create an untenable traffic level of service at some intersections throughout the Jefferson Rd corridor.